-This will prevent you from typing two or more consecutive letters in uppercase.
-If you turn this option on, you will have to press the capslock key to type OK, US, USA, NASA, etc. Backspacing over a letter that has been turned to lowercase will allow you to re-type it in uppercase.
+This feature prevents you from typing two or more consecutive letters in uppercase.
+If you turn this option on, you will have to press the capslock key to type OK, US, USA, NASA, etc. Backspacing over a letter that has been turned to lowercase will allow you to retype it in uppercase.